jbisetto/train-station-game/README.md

-**🚧🚧Note: This repository is currently under construction.🚧🚧**

-# Train Station Interaction Game
+# Train Station Game

 A simple Pygame-based interaction game where you play as a character with a talking dog, navigating through a train station and interacting with various NPCs to board a train.
+This game features AI-powered dialogues with Japanese language support.

+This project was developed as the final immersion project for the [GenAI Cloud Project Bootcamp](https://genai.cloudprojectbootcamp.com/).

 ## Game Overview